Accessibility

 Visitors who require a Carer or Personal Assistant to accompany them to the show can book a free Carer ticket when booking their tickets.
 There are two types of Carer tickets available:

 • Carers who wish to ride or play the stalls will require a ticket with vouchers.
-This can be purchased at the discounted rate of £12.
+This can be purchased at the discounted rate of £12 up until 23:59 the night before your visit, or £14 on the day.

-• Carers who do not plan to ride or play the stalls can request a free ticket which grants access to the Carnival, but does not include vouchers.
+• Carers who would prefer not to ride or play stalls can request a free ticket – this grants access to the Carnival without any vouchers.

 To ensure the system remains beneficial to those who rely on it, the Organiser reserves the right to check a person's eligibility as defined by the Equality Act.

-If you select a Carer ticket, on the final booking page you will be asked to upload a photo, scan or digital copy of one of the following documents.
-If you do not upload one of these documents, or your document is found to be invalid, please note your booking will be cancelled and refunded.
+If you select a Carer ticket, on the final booking page you will be asked to upload a photo, scan, or digital copy of one of the following documents, dated within a year of the event.
+If you are unable to provide documents, or the documents are found to be invalid, your booking will be cancelled and refunded.
 Accepted documents include:

-• A valid CredAbility Access Card with the +1 icon
+• A valid Access Card with a +1 symbol

 • A current and valid blue badge